dorkodu/seekr/README.md

   - Each *TestCase*‘s passing state is determined by all of the test methods it contains.<br>

-  - When an exception occurs, your test is considered failing.<br>Seekr will show both exception message and output. <br>Also for every test Seekr tells the execution time in seconds and the peak memory usage.
+  - When an exception occurs, your test is considered *failing*.<br>Seekr will show both *exception message and output.* <br>Also for every test Seekr tells the execution time in seconds and the peak memory usage.

       #### Results on a dark-theme terminal :